 Hairbrush handles, electric toothbrushes, aerosol cans, cell phones, kitchen utensils…ER docs have seen it all.
 People try unusual things to get off sometimes, and they’re not always smart.
 These products are not made for use anywhere near your genitals!
 They are not made of body safe materials, so they may leach chemicals or leave behind unwanted and dangerous bacteria if you use them in your body.
 At the very least, they may cause trauma to your sensitive vulva or vaginal wall.
 Not to mention, things that aren’t meant to go in the body may get lost or stuck in there…and you really don’t want to end up on a list like this!

-What to use instead: If you’re looking for something fun and phallic to insert, a g-spot vibe like Patchy Paul G5 is a safer, softer choice than anything you have lying around.
-A wand toy is perfect for external play and will provide much better vibrations than a dirty cell phone!
-And if you’re curious about that electric toothbrush, a clitoral vibrator with brush-like attachments like the Lush Juna Vibrator is a much safer choice!
-No matter what kind of orgasm you’re looking for, there will always be a sex toy that will fill that need better than a random item from your house!
+What to use instead: If you’re looking for something fun and phallic to insert, a g-spot vibe like the Sanya Intimate Massager is a safer, softer choice than anything you have lying around.
+A smaller wand toy is perfect for external play and will provide much better vibrations than a dirty cell phone!
+And if you’re curious about that electric toothbrush, a sonic rabbit vibe with a brush-like clit tickler is a much safer choice!
+No matter what kind of orgasm you’re looking for, there will always be a sex toy that will fill that need much better than a random item from your house!

 Anything Without a Flared Base (for butt stuff):